 - how they commission and procure from others.

-A copy of the Trust’s Single Equalities Policy can be downloaded here.
+A copy of the Trust’s Single Equalities Policy, including our Equality Objectives 2023-27, can be downloaded by clicking on the link to the Equalities Policy here.

 The mean gender pay gap is the difference between the mean hourly rate of pay of male full-pay relevant employees and that of female full-pay relevant employees.
 The median gender pay gap is the difference between the median hourly rate of pay of male full-pay relevant employees and that of female full-pay relevant employees.
 Nexus MAT does not award bonuses to any staff.
 Gender pay gap reporting does not mean that organisations have to report on equal pay.

 Equal pay is about differences in the actual earnings of men and women doing equal work.
 Nexus MAT is an equal pay employer, using nationally agreed pay frameworks.

 To view the Trust Gender pay gap reports please view here.